zkcream/docs/src/03-usage.md

 ### Configurations

-The following are the minimum settings needed to deploy the contract and use C.R.E.A.M.
+The following are the minimum settings needed to deploy the contract and use zkC.R.E.A.M.

 ```yaml
 cream: